-The bold detachable arched pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.
+The bold detachable swan neck pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.

 The pediment is centred by a small platform below which is a fluted panel.
 The bookcase/ china cabinet section with two, thirteen pane, glazed doors with three original adjustable shelves with applied beadings for the display of china.

 The base with a pull-out writing section fitted with small drawers, two of which have secret releases.